Article/Mention

 May 13, 2024

-Jason Bloom, chair of the Intellectual Property Litigation practice at Haynes and Boone, LLP, spoke with several media outlets after the United States Supreme Court ruled that copyright plaintiffs could recover damages for acts of alleged infringement that date back more than three years before the filing of a suit, leaving some counsel to wonder if the court addressed the right question.
+Jason Bloom, chair of the Intellectual Property Litigation practice at Haynes Boone, spoke with several media outlets after the United States Supreme Court ruled that copyright plaintiffs could recover damages for acts of alleged infringement that date back more than three years before the filing of a suit, leaving some counsel to wonder if the court addressed the right question.

 The case involves Florida music producer Sherman Nealy, who sued Warner Chappell Music Inc. and Artist Publishing Group LLC in 2018 after his release from prison, claiming the music companies used songs he owns without his permission.